 The content of the integration scheme is defined by legislation.
 Once approved by Scottish Ministers, the contents of this Integration Scheme shall be full and final and it will not be possible to make any modifications to the Integration Scheme without a further consultation and subsequent further approval by Scottish Ministers.
 For this reason, the Integration Scheme sets out core requirements and will be supplemented by several separate documents, which will provide further detail in respect of the workings and arrangements for the IJB.
-As the IJB takes on its responsibilities over time, it may be necessary to make changes and improvements to certain operational arrangements, and this can be achieved through modification of the separate documents supplementing this Integration Scheme.
-Any changes to the supplementary documents may be made by the approval of the Integration Joint Board as it sees fit from time to time and such changes will not require to be intimated to nor approved by Scottish Ministers.
+As the IJB takes on its responsibilities over time, it may be necessary to make changes and improvements to certain operational arrangements, and this can be achieved through modification of the separate documents may be made by the approval of the Integration Joint Board as it sees fit from time to time and such changes will not require to be intimated to nor approved by Scottish Ministers.